 Testing period.
 You must remain an eligible individual during the testing period.
 The testing period begins with the month in which the qualified HSA funding distribution is contributed to the HSA and ends on the last day of the 12th month following that month.
-For example, if the distribution is contributed on June 12, 2008, the testing period ends on June 30, 2009.
-If you fail to remain an eligible individual during this period, other than because of death or becoming disabled, you will have to include the gualified HSA funding distribution in income in the year in which you fail to be an eligible individual.
+For example, if the distribution is contributed on June 12, 2009, the testing period ends on June 30, 2010.
+If you fail to remain an eligible individual during this period, other than because of death or becoming disabled, you will have to include the qualified HSA funding distribution in income in the year in which you fail to be an eligible individual.
 This amount is also subject to a 10% additional tax.
 (See Part III.)

-If you or someone on your behalf (or your employer) contributed more to your HSA than is allowable, you may have to pay an additional tax on the excess contributions, including any economic stimulus payment that was directly deposited to your HSA.
+If you or someone on your behalf (or your employer) contributed more to your HSA than is allowable, you may have to pay an additional tax on the excess contributions.
 Figure the excess contributions using the instructions below.
-See Form 5329.
-Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, to figure the additional tax.
+See Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, to figure the additional tax.